 Abstract:

-Restoration is a fundamental priority for all ecosystems.
-Dryland ecosystems are global biodiversity hotspots and ideal to explore different categories of restoration.
-These regions are facing serious threats due to agricultural intensification and land degradation.
-Using drylands as a case study, a formal synthesis including meta-analyses contrasted two general categories of restoration, active versus passive, and specific techniques to examine restoration outcomes.
-This synthesis included research from 19 countries, described almost 25 interventions and examined outcomes associated with habitats and different taxa.
+Restoration is a fundamental priority globally.
+Dryland ecosystems are biodiversity hotspots and ideal to explore different restoration strategies.
+These regions face serious threats due to agricultural intensification - is that true?
+I think ag was winding down and retirement was just as prominent? @Scott? if say, just say threats due to agriculture practices, ranching, energy developments?
+Or just leave at land degradation? and land degradation.
+Using drylands as a case study, a formal synthesis including meta-analyses contrasted two general restoration strategies, active versus passive, and specific techniques to examine restoration outcomes.
+This synthesis included research from 19 countries, described almost 25 interventions, and examined outcomes associated with habitats and different taxa.
 Active restoration practices yielded significant positive outcomes for soils, vegetation, and wildlife.
-Passive restoration was a viable option only for vegetation recovery but not for soils.
+Passive restoration was a viable option only for limited recovery of vegetation but not for soils.
 These findings suggest that direct interventions are critical in many ecosystems specially those experiencing severe anthropogenic pressures and environmental stress.

+ABSTRACT STRONG. good.

 One Sentence Summary:

-Active restoration in dryland ecosystems yield positive ecological outcomes for soils, vegetation, and wildlife.
+Active restoration in dryland ecosystems globallyyield positive ecological outcomes for soils, vegetation, and wildlife.

 Main Text: